Two Real Scalar WIMP Model in the Assisted Freeze-Out Scenario: Dark Matter Phenomenology

 To get a more precise picture of the interplay between the parameter space allowed by the experimental and the theoretical constraints, in Fig.~\ref{fig:scan_2b} we show a plot of the allowed points with $m_1 = 100$ and 500 GeV projected in the plane ($\lambda_{H1}, \lambda_{12}$), with a color bar for $m_2$.
 The left plot shows the same parameter space as Fig.~\ref{fig:scan_2a}, and confirms that sizable values for $\lambda_{12}$ are required in order to fulfill the experimental DM constraints.
 Further, as shown in the right plot, for a higher $m_1$, the smallest possible values for $\lambda_{12}$ increase as well.
 Interestingly, the smallest achievable $\lambda_{12}$ couplings in each case are around 6 and 8 (left/right plots), and they are achieved for very particular mass splittings, 1 GeV in the left case and around 5 GeV in the right plot.
+As suggested by Fig.~\ref{fig:scan_2b}, with growing $m_1$, the allowed parameter space shrinks.
+We have checked numerically that the minimum allowed $\lambda_{12}$ by direct detection and relic abundance constraints in the range for $m_1$ from $m_h/2$ up to 1 TeV does not change by more than a factor of two.

 As was argued in Section \ref{modelandtheoconst}, it is necessary that the coupling values be in agreement with perturbativity and unitarity, which depend on the values of the quartic couplings.
 In the Fig.~\ref{fig:scan_2b} we show the contours of the unitarity constraints for different $\lambda_{1,2}$.
 The points below each dashed line are allowed by unitarity for a certain range of values of $\lambda_{1,2}$.
 For instance, all the points below the yellow dashed line are allowed for $\lambda_{1,2}$ up to $5\pi$.
 If the values of $\lambda_{1,2}$ are below $4\pi$, then the corresponding unitarity dashed line rises above the red dashed line, and the allowed parameter space will depend only on the perturbative limit assumed on $\lambda_{H1}, \lambda_{12}$.
+As a complementary analysis, in Appx.~\ref{oneloop} we discuss the effects of the radiative generation of $\lambda_{H2}$ on the results shown in Fig.~\ref{fig:scan_2b}.